Table of Contents

 1. Upgrading Hard Drives/SSDs: When transitioning to a faster SSD or larger hard drive, cloning allows for a seamless switch without reinstalling the operating system or applications.

-2. System Migration: For businesses or users switching to new systems, disk cloning ensures that all applications and settings migrate without data loss.
+2. System Migration: For businesses or users switching to new computer, disk cloning ensures that all applications and settings migrate without data loss.

 3. Hard Drive Failures: Cloning can serve as a fail-safe in case of drive failure.
 Having a cloned backup means less downtime for recovery.